Sparksbox

 The Regulatory Failure

-State attorneys general are looking at the wrong metrics.
-They're counting checkboxes.
-They're not auditing what's actually being disclosed.
-They're not evaluating whether customers can actually understand what they're being told.
-They're not tracing liability chains when things go wrong.
+Too much disclosure enforcement still looks at the wrong metric.
+It counts whether the checkbox exists.
+It does not always audit what's actually being disclosed.
+It does not always evaluate whether customers can understand what they're being told.
+It does not always trace liability chains when things go wrong.

 Disclosure theater works because it solves the regulator's problem, not the consumer's.
 It lets the agency say "we fixed this."
 It gives the company legal cover.
 It satisfies the checkbox.